 During the annual July 4, 2012, underway cruise, USS Constitution and Boston commemorated the 200 years of peace that has existed between the United States and Great Britain and the United States and Canada since the close of the War of 1812.
 Accompanying “Old Ironsides” was the U.S. Coast Guard’s flagship Eagle and berthed on the South Boston waterfront was the amphibious assault vessel USS Wasp.
 A fly-over by the Blue Angels capped off a thrilling cruise for America’s Ship of State.

 On Friday, October 20, 2017, USS Constitution will take her first underway cruise since October 14, 2014, after her 26-month dry docking and restoration project.
 The ship will come back to Pier One in the Charlestown Navy Yard bow-in as she was when the cruise began because of work on her bowsprit next spring.
-We invite you to join us this Saturday, October 21, in the Charlestown Navy Yard as we celebrate USS Constitution‘s 220th anniversary of her launch and the 242nd birthday of the American Navy with the officers and crew of “Old Ironsides’” and the National Parks of Boston.
-Tour USS Constitution and write her a birthday card, watch as “Old Ironsides’” crew performs gun and boarding pike drills, enjoy live music from the Navy Band Northeast‘s rock band, Rhode Island Sound, explore the WWII Fletcher-class destroyer USS Cassin Young with special tours below decks, hear the revving of motorcycles from Rolling Thunder, make a paracord bracelet for our deployed servicemen and women, feast on food truck fare, and so much more!
+On Saturday, October 21, 2017, the Charlestown Navy Yard will celebrate USS Constitution‘s 220th anniversary of her launch and the 242nd birthday of the American Navy with the officers and crew of “Old Ironsides’” and the National Parks of Boston.
+Celebrations will include tours of USS Constitution and the WWII Fletcher-class destroyer USS Cassin Young, gun and boarding pike drills performed by Constitution‘s crew, live music from the Navy Band Northeast’s rock band, Rhode Island Sound, a parade of motorcycles from Rolling Thunder, food truck fare, and more.